-SocioPatterns is an interdisciplinary research collaboration that adopts this data-driven methodology with the aim of uncovering fundamental patterns in social dynamics and coordinated human activity.
+SocioPatterns is an interdisciplinary research collaboration formed in 2008 that adopts a data-driven methodology to study social dynamics and human activity.

 FEATURED: INFECTIOUS SOCIOPATTERNS POSTER

 We have created a visualization of sixty-nine days of face-to-face contact activity among more that 30,000 persons based on data collected during the INFECTIOUS: STAY AWAY exhibition in the Science Gallery in Dublin, Ireland.
 This visualization is published in our gallery as a poster that can be freely downloaded.

 SocioPatterns is a collaboration between researchers and developers from the following institutions and companies: